 - Helen Mirren, seen wearing stockings and suspenders/garterbelts under her designer outfits in several scenes in The Cook, the Thief, His Wife and Her Lover.

 - Olga Georges-Picot, who strips down to her lingerie, again including black stockings and suspenders, in the Woody Allen film Love and Death.

 - Sylvia Kristel in Lady Chatterley's Lover.

 - Ursula Andress in The Fifth Musketeer and The Sensuous Nurse.

 - Ornella Muti in Swann in Love.

-- Maggie DuBois (Natalie Wood) in The Great Race shows her leg in a silk stocking to her editor to get him to allow her to cover the titular race.
+- Maggie DuBois (Natalie Wood) in The Great Race shows her legs in a fancy black, elaborately-patterned silk stocking to her editor to get him to allow her to cover the titular race.

 - The 1958 film version of Cat on a Hot Tin Roof shows Maggie Pollitt (Elizabeth Taylor) changing her stockings at the beginning.

 - In the 1958 Jerry Lewis movie "The Geisha Boy", Marie McDonald plays this trope for comedy when she suffers a "wardrobe malfunction" at the hands of the klutzy Lewis and bounces down a flight of airplane boarding/debarkation stairs on her shapely rump, clad in black satin girdle with attached garters, black nylons and high heels.